arrow Blog

 One of the main pain points that Score solves is configuration mismatch between environments that run on different platforms.
 For example: You might run Docker Compose locally while deploying to a Kubernetes based development environment.
 A Score Implementation CLI allows you to translate your Score file into all kinds of configuration formats (Docker Compose, Helm, Kustomize, ECS etc.) and thereby ensure consistent configuration.
 In a single platform set up this translation element won’t come into effect.
 Whether adopting Score makes sense for you anyway depends on your teams set up.
 If you’re running into config bottlenecks and are wanting to abstract away the complexity of platforms such as Kubernetes from developers, Score might be worth investigating - at the very least as a source of inspiration for your team.

 In this article we looked at a set of questions related to Score, its capabilities, use cases and adoption.
 Is there anything we missed?
 Do you have a follow up question?
-Ping us anytime on Slack or GitHub and we’ll get back to you.
+Ping us anytime in the #score channel on the CNCF Slack or GitHub and we’ll get back to you.